EvanGks/knn-iris-classification/README.md

 ---

 ## 📝 Overview
-This project demonstrates a comprehensive machine learning workflow for classifying iris species using the **K-Nearest Neighbors (KNN)** algorithm.
-The notebook covers:
+This project presents a comprehensive machine learning workflow for classifying iris species using the **K-Nearest Neighbors (KNN)** algorithm on the classic scikit-learn Iris dataset.
+The notebook demonstrates:
 - End-to-end data science best practices (EDA, preprocessing, modeling, evaluation, and interpretation)
 - Hyperparameter tuning and model analysis
-- Professional documentation and reproducibility standards
+- Professional documentation, accessibility, and reproducibility standards

 **Goal:** Classify iris flowers into one of three species based on four physical features.
 This project is ideal for those seeking a clear, portfolio-ready example of classification analysis in classic datasets.